phanumat/Documentation/cloud-and-lan-connected-device-types-developers-guide/working-with-images.rst

 Capturing and Displaying Camera Pictures
 ========================================

-Cameras connected to SmartThings can use the :ref:`imageCapture` Capability, along with the Carousel Tile, to capture and view images.
+Cameras connected to PEA HiVE can use the :ref:`imageCapture` Capability, along with the Carousel Tile, to capture and view images.
-SmartThings-connected cameras are either LAN- or Cloud-Connected; this document outlines the steps to capture and display images for both.
+PEA HiVE-connected cameras are either LAN- or Cloud-Connected; this document outlines the steps to capture and display images for both.

 ----